 Gill - CEO

 I founded Re:Minds in 2015 as I found it hard to find local support for parents in my position, I never imagined it would evolve into what it is today.
 Before this, I was a primary school teacher and a SENCo with a background in pastoral care and counselling.
-I am also a member of the steering group for the Southampton Parent Carer Forum and have been a governor of a specialist school in Hampshire.
+I was a member of the steering group for the Southampton Parent Carer Forum for four years, helping to be part of the team setting that up and have been a governor of a specialist school in Hampshire.

 I have three children, two of whom are receiving support from CAMHS.
-My interests include walking my dog in the New Forest to escape the chaos of home, crochet, nature and reading.
+My interests include walking my dog in the New Forest to escape the chaos of home, try to crochet, nature and reading.

 Angi - Finance Manager

 I joined Re:Minds on the very first session and made friends for life.
-I work for a local disabled children’s charity, raising funds through bid writing.
-I am also a founding trustee of Adhara Autism Trust and member of the steering group for the Southampton Parent Carer Forum.
+I worked for a local disabled children’s charity, raising funds through bid writing.
+I was a founding trustee of Adhara Autism Trust and member of the steering group for the Southampton Parent Carer Forum.